easybuilders/easybuild-docs/docs/containers.md

 }
 EOF

-# change to 'easybuild' user
+# change to 'simplebuild' user
-su - easybuild
+su - simplebuild

 # verbose commands, exit on first error
 set -ve

-# configure EasyBuild
+# configure SimpleBuild

 # use /scratch as general prefix, used for sources, build directories, etc.
-export EASYBUILD_PREFIX=/scratch
+export SIMPLEBUILD_PREFIX=/scratch

 # also use /scratch for temporary directories
-export EASYBUILD_TMPDIR=/scratch/tmp
+export SIMPLEBUILD_TMPDIR=/scratch/tmp

-# download sources to /scratch/sources, but also consider files located in /tmp/easybuild/sources;
+# download sources to /scratch/sources, but also consider files located in /tmp/simplebuild/sources;
 # that way, source files that can not be downloaded can be seeded in
-export EASYBUILD_SOURCEPATH=/scratch/sources:/tmp/easybuild/sources
+export SIMPLEBUILD_SOURCEPATH=/scratch/sources:/tmp/simplebuild/sources

 # install software & modules into /app
-export EASYBUILD_INSTALLPATH=/app
+export SIMPLEBUILD_INSTALLPATH=/app

-# use EasyBuild to install specified software
+# use SimpleBuild to install specified software
 eb Python-3.6.4-foss-2018a.eb --robot

 # update Lmod cache
 mkdir -p /app/lmodcache
 $LMOD_DIR/update_lmod_system_cache_files -d /app/lmodcache -t /app/lmodcache/timestamp /app/modules/all

-# exit from 'easybuild' user
+# exit from 'simplebuild' user
 exit

 # cleanup, everything in /scratch is assumed to be temporary